 Cyberpunk Hacking Game 'Darknet' Announced for Oculus Rift

-Darknet improves and expands upon the original concept of Ciess, where the player must hack into and take over various computer systems, while unleashing viruses into different nodes, and breaking through multiple firewall security levels to get to the key data necessary to complete the objective.
-If you ever wanted to feel like a “futuristic hacker” from those typical Hollywood sci-fi 80s, and 90s movies, then this is the closets experience to it.
+Darknet improves and expands upon the original concept of Ciess, where the player must hack into and take over various computer systems while unleashing viruses into different nodes, and breaking through multiple firewall security levels to get to the key data necessary to complete the objective.
+If you ever wanted to feel like a “futuristic hacker” from those typical Hollywood sci-fi 80s, and 90s movies, then this is the closest experience to it.
 According to McNeill, he best describes the gameplay, “as a strategy game, but with elements of roguelikes, puzzle games, action games, and more.”

-Darknet will be showing off its first demo at the upcoming Game Developers Conference (GDC) on 17th – 21st March 2014.
+Darknet will be showing off its first demo at the Game Developers Conference (GDC) on 17th – 21st March 2014.